Skip links and keyboard navigation

 What makes paper unstable?

 Paper breaks down chemically and physically as it ages.
-Its chemical degradation creates products that can contaminate and react with other records.
+Its chemical degradation creates products that can contaminate and react with other public records.
 Aged paper is more susceptible to damage when handled.

 The condition of paper over time is determined by the quality and type, how it has been made, what is in it and how it has been used, stored and handled.